This post about the celiac disease diet contains affiliate links.

 According to Dr. Alessio Fasano, a leading celiac researcher and author of Gluten Freedom, celiac disease afflicts 1 in 133 people in the U.S., but many people with celiac disease remain undiagnosed.
-Celiac disease is most detected in people with digestive distress (severe bloating and gas), but the disease is far from only a digestive disorder.
-People who experience joint pain, migraines, skin issues, chronic fatigue and even depression are often dealing with undiagnosed celiac disease.
+Celiac disease is often considered a digestive disorder, but there can be many symptoms of celiac disease. beyond digestive abnormalities.
+People who experience joint pain, migraines, skin issues, chronic fatigue and even depression are often dealing with celiac disease.
 (Read: 8 Roaring Symptoms of Celiac Disease and 30 Tell-Tale Signs You Have Celiac Disease)

 What’s Included in the Celiac Disease Diet?

 The celiac disease diet includes any foods that are gluten-free.
-Think fresh, whole and foods that are naturally gluten-free.
-The celiac disease diet should include:
+The best foods are fresh and whole foods that are naturally gluten-free foods.
+The celiac disease diet can include:

 - A variety of fresh fruits and vegetables

 - A variety of nuts and seeds

-- Dairy products – like yogurt, milk and cheese
+- Most dairy products such as yogurt, milk and cheese

 - Gluten-free whole grains, like brown and wild rice, quinoa and buckwheat (and oats that are certified gluten-free)

-- All fish – especially wild caught fatty fish like salmon
+- All fish – especially wild caught fatty fish like salmon and shellfish

-You can view my complete list of Naturally Gluten-Free Foods here.
-These are foods that every celiac should be eating to maintain good health.
+You can view my complete list of naturally gluten-free foods here.
+These are foods that every celiac should be eating in order to maintain good health.

 Of course, people with celiac disease can also eat sweets and desserts, after all, sugar and chocolate are naturally gluten-free too.

 What About Gluten-Free Packaged Food?

 You may have noticed that I didn’t list gluten-free packaged food as foods safe for those on the celiac disease diet.
 However, gluten-free packaged foods are, of course, gluten-free, and they have their place in a celiac’s diet.
-I enjoy gluten-free crackers, gluten-free breadcrumbs, gluten-free baking mixes and snack foods like the rest of you, but I do try to limit my packaged food exposure as much as possible.
+I enjoy gluten-free crackers, gluten-free breadcrumbs, gluten-free baking mixes and gluten-free snack foods like the rest of you, but I do try to limit my packaged food exposure as much as possible.
 Packaged foods are notorious for having excessive flours, starches, sugars and artificial ingredients – all that can sabotage a celiac’s already compromised health.